strxwberrylxvver/userprofilebuilder/README.md

 # User Profile Builder App Start Code

-To use this code you should clone this project and run the sample code as covered in (Using KUGitlab - Access and Workflow)[https://kingstonuniversity.sharepoint.com/:p:/s/CI5105Privatemst/EXORk0ko9Y5EiZaPDW8x0vcBQ4ltw2hfrlRG3kj9UimQSg?e=6lyeEW]
+To use this code you should clone this project and run the sample code as covered in (Using KUGitlab - Introduction Gitlab Workflow)[https://canvas.kingston.ac.uk/courses/29973/pages/unit-1-week-12]

 To get this sample code onto your local machine you will need to: